Olympic Games ceremony: Final medal ceremony

-Starting at the 2004 Summer Olympics, after all the national flags and athletes have entered the stadium, the final medal presentation of the Games is held.
-Consulting with the IOC, the Organizing Committee of the respective host city may determine which event will have its medals presented.
-During the Summer Olympics, this place is reserved for the men's marathon award ceremony (starting at the 2020 Summer Olympics, the women's marathon award ceremony also takes place during the closing ceremony).
-Traditionally, the men's marathon is held on the last day of the competition, and the race finishes within hours of the start of the closing ceremony.
-However, at the recent Summer Games in Atlanta, Beijing, Rio and Tokyo, the marathon races have been staged in the early morning hours because of the climate conditions in the host city (even though the marathons in 2020 were held in Sapporo, some 800 km away from Tokyo).
-This tradition has been adapted for the Winter Games: since 2006, the medals for the men's 50 km cross-country skiing event, and since 2014, the medals for the women's 30 km cross-country skiing event have been presented at the closing ceremony.
+Starting with the 2004 Summer Olympics, after all national flags and athletes have entered the stadium, the final medal presentation of the Games is held.
+In consultation with the IOC, the Organizing Committee of the host city may determine which event will have its medals presented.
+During the Summer Olympics, this presentation is reserved for the award ceremony for the men's marathon.
+(Starting with the 2020 Summer Olympics, the award ceremony for the women's marathon also takes place during the closing ceremony.)
+Traditionally, the men's marathon is held on the last day of competition, and the race finishes within hours of the start of the closing ceremony.
+However, at the recent Summer Games in Atlanta, Beijing, Rio, and Tokyo, marathon races have been staged in the early morning hours because of climate conditions in the host city (even though the marathons in 2020 were held in Sapporo, some 800 km away from Tokyo).
+This tradition has been adapted for the Winter Games: the closing ceremony includes the presentation of medals for the men's 50 km cross-country skiing event (since 2006), and medals for the women's 30 km cross-country skiing event (since 2014).

-Another requisite moment is when the newly elected members of the IOC Athletes' Commission present a bouquet of flowers to a representative of the volunteers, as a thank-you to them for their work during the Games.
+As another element of the ceremony, the newly elected members of the IOC Athletes' Commission are required to present a bouquet of flowers to a representative of the Games volunteers as a thank-you for their contributions.